library(mrgsolve)

 And simulate

-%>% mrgsim(data=data,end=168*4) %>% plot mod
+mod %>% mrgsim(data=data,end=168*4) %>% plot

 The same thing can be accomplished like this

-<- ev_days(e1,days="m,w,f",addl=3)
+a <- ev_days(e1,days="m,w,f",addl=3)

-a <- ev_days(e2,days="t,th",addl=3)
+b <- ev_days(e2,days="t,th",addl=3)

-.
+c(as.ev(a),as.ev(b)).
 Events:

 .
 ID time amt ii addl cmt evid